 Most protests have specific statutorily imposed time limits for filing.
-A protest is deemed filed upon its receipt by the Board via regular mail, e-mail or facsimile, or upon mailing of the protest, if it is sent by either certified or registered mail.
-Accordingly, it is suggested that all protests be either personally filed or mailed by certified or registered mail.
+A protest is deemed filed upon its receipt by the Board via regular mail, email or facsimile, or upon mailing of the protest, if it is sent by either certified or registered mail.
+Accordingly, it is suggested that all protests be emailed to the Board at nmvb@nmvb.ca.gov or mailed by certified or registered to 2415 1st Avenue, MS L242, Sacramento, CA 95818.